Cardiogram/cardiogram-connect/README.md

 ### Creating a new user account

-To create a new user account, post to `/heart/oauth/users` with a `memberId` (a stable identifier used by your system):
+To create a new Cardiogram account on behalf of your member, post to `/heart/oauth/users` with a `memberId` (a stable identifier used by your system):

 ```
 POST https://cardiogr.am/heart/oauth/users